anchore/webinar-demo/monitoring/README.md

 Built-in Compose Monitoring

-These give a very high level overview of the given metrics, but these are for the overall deployment only, meaning none of these graphs will be accurate down to the actual service level i.e How much max memory and/or CPU is analyzer 1 of x using?
+These give a very high-level overview of the given metrics, but these are for the overall deployment only, meaning none of these graphs will be accurate down to the actual service level i.e How much max memory and/or CPU is analyzer 1 of x using?

-Monitoring Using the Event Logs in CLI\
+## Monitoring Using the Event Logs in CLI

 The Event Log allows the user to monitor async events across the full spectrum of Anchore services.
 This is extremely useful for troubleshooting as you can trace an Event Activity throughout the Docker desktop deployment and discover any errors that might be run into along the way.
 The error codes/messages are usually a little more descriptive in the logs which often leads to a better idea of the root issue.
 You can also pinpoint exact errors and view errors by the specific error type.
 Now, being in the support team, we usually analyse logs through text files generated by the support-bundle.
 However, for a deployment that you have access to via anchorectl, we have extremely useful tools to make navigating the event logs much smoother.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------